Iron Lad: Fictional character biography

 Cassie and Jonas eventually feel attracted to one another, due initially to Nate's mental imprint.
 They later begin a relationship.
 While fighting the cosmic cube-altered Absorbing Man, during the "Dark Reign" storyline, Jonas (now a joint member of the Young Avengers and the Mighty Avengers) is affected by the cube's cosmic radiation and splits into both Iron Lad (Nate) and the original Vision.
 Iron Lad appears to maintain the memories of the events prior to going back in time.
 After the Absorbing Man is defeated, the original Vision and Iron Lad merge back together as the new Vision once again.

 Iron Lad appears in the 2010-12 miniseries, Avengers: The Children's Crusade, in which he prevents Wolverine from killing an amnesiac and de-powered Wanda Maximoff (whom Wolverine feels presents too great a threat).
 Iron Lad states that he does this because the future depends on their survival.
 Soon thereafter, Cassie's deceased father Scott Lang is plucked from the past and saved, but Cassie is killed.
 Iron Lad insists upon travelling back to the past to save her, and he kills Jonas when he protests.
 When the Young Avengers tell Iron Lad that this is most likely the event that will lead him down the path to becoming Kang the Conqueror, he states that "I will be better than Kang the Conqueror", and disappears into the timestream.

 Nate, now going by the name Kid Immortus, later provides information to Doctor Doom regarding the Future Foundation.
 He is also seen in the company of a young Ravonna.

 After Doom's plan fails, Iron Lad returns and rescues Captain America from the timestream.
 He and two of his future counterparts, Kang the Conqueror and Immortus, attempt to hold Captain America prisoner so that he cannot interfere with the Illuminati's plan to save Earth by destroying numerous alternate worlds during the "Time Runs Out" storyline, but Captain America manages to escape.

 Richards returns once again as Iron Lad in the Exiles series alongside original member Blink and new members including Wolvie, Sharon Carter and Valkyrie, fighting a multiversal conglomerate of Kangs known as the "Time-Eater", later sacrificing himself to save the rest of the Exiles from a group of rogue Watchers.

 Powers and abilities

 Nate's Iron Lad armor is composed of neuro-kinetic nano-metal and he can alter its appearance and shape with his thoughts.
 The armor grants Iron Lad superhuman strength and allows him to fly.
 It also enables him to fire blasts of various kinds of energy, hack into computer systems, create magnetic fields and travel through time.
-Kang's psychic link with his armor also enables him to mentally control the Iron Lad armor from a close range.
+Kang's psychic link with his armor enables him to mentally control it from a close range.